PixelgenTechnologies/pixelatorR/README.md

 ## Usage

-Visit our [tutorials](https://software.pixelgen.com/mpx-analysis/introduction) for a step-by step guide on MPX data analysis.
+Visit our [tutorials](https://software.pixelgen.com/mpx-analysis/introduction) for a step-by step guide on MPX data analysis with pixelatorR.

 ## Notes